-Recently acquiring and reading Marvel Comics Graphic Novel #12 (1984) left me pondering, in almost the same conventional manner as some fellow fanboys, how the character of Alison Blaire (that’s Dazzler, ya’ll) can conceivably be translated to a live-action medium.
+Recently sifting Marvel Comics Graphic Novel #12 (1984) left me pondering, in almost the same conventional manner as some fellow fanboys, how the character of Alison Blaire (that’s Dazzler, ya’ll) can conceivably be translated to a live-action medium.
 Initially, the character was conceived as something of a “disco-queen-super-heroine”, with the power to transmute sound into various forms of light (including laser blasts, solid holograms, hypnotic bursts of color, and so forth).

 Her first appearance in Uncanny X-Men #130 (February 1980) gave her some background as a talented and aspiring singer from Long Island who just happens to be a mutant and a disco singer.
 The character was successful enough to have gained an eponymous solo series in March of 1981.
 From 1981 to 1985, the character was revamped into a reluctant super-heroine in an era of anti-mutant hysteria.
 Creative teams introduced her family background (she has a divorced father, a distant mother and an alliterative half-sister named Lois London), a flourishing music career (since disco was dead at this point, her character was now an adult-contemporary pop singer) and an upcoming movie.